Kotlin/kotlindl/README.md

 Under the hood, it uses TensorFlow Java API and ONNX Runtime API for Java.
 KotlinDL offers simple APIs for training deep learning models from scratch, importing existing Keras and ONNX models for inference, and leveraging transfer learning for tailoring existing pre-trained models to your tasks.

-This project aims to make Deep Learning easier for JVM developers and simplify deploying deep learning models in JVM production environments.
+This project aims to make Deep Learning easier for JVM and Android developers and simplify deploying deep learning models in production environments.

 Here's an example of what a classic convolutional neural network LeNet would look like in KotlinDL: